 When running Performance Max campaigns, advertisers wanted to understand which search queries matched with their ad campaigns, and how they can provide more information to Google’s automation in order to reach high-intent customers.

-To fix this, Google introduced PMax search themes (Performance Max Search Themes), a new optional feature that suggests extra words and phrases to guide Google AI, helping your PMax ads show in more relevant searches and placements.
+To fix this, Google introduced PMax search themes (Performance Max Search Themes), a new feature that suggests extra words and phrases to guide Google AI, helping your PMax ads show in more relevant searches and placements.

 What are Performance Max Search Themes?

-Performance Max Search Themes Example
+Performance Max Search Theme Examples

 Suppose you’re an ecommerce merchant who deals in eco-friendly apparel and is running PMax ad campaigns.
 Now, your goal is to find new customers, but Google isn’t sure who your buyers are and what kind of search queries they will use in order to find your ecommerce business.